When I started planning my vacation to Bora Bora, the first thing I started thinking about was what I was gonna wear.

 These are perfect for going to breakfast in the morning and walking around the resort.

-I’d recommend wearing your swimsuit underneath your clothes at all times because most activities take place in the water.
+I ended up wearing my swimsuit underneath my clothes at all times because most activities take place in the water.

-You never know when you might want to take a dip in the lagoon.
+You never know when you might want to take a dip in the lagoon so be prepared!